-This page shows you how to change an Exchange mailbox account name (the name in the From field when composing a new message) and the Exchange mailbox data file name shown in the navigation pane (in screenshot).
+This page shows you how to change an Exchange mailbox account name (the name in the From field when composing a new message and in File, Account Settings, Email) and the Exchange Mailbox (including Outlook.com accounts) data file name shown in the Navigation pane.

-Using Outlook 2010 and newer with an Exchange server mailbox, you cannot edit the name you see in the navigation pane, but it's actually very easy change, using one of three methods: use a macro or script, use MFCMAPI, or edit the registry.
+Using Outlook 2010 and newer with an Exchange server or Outlook.com mailbox, you cannot edit the Folder list name you see in the Navigation pane, but it's easy to change using a macro or script.
+You can also change it using MFCMAPI or by editing the registry.

-Use these steps to change the Exchange server account name that is shown on the File, Account Settings, E-mail tab and in the From field when you are composing a message.
+Use these steps to change the Exchange server or Outlook.com account name that is shown on the File, Account Settings, E-mail tab and in the From field when you are composing a message.

 - Open File, Account Settings, E-mail tab.